platformio/platformio-core/docs/librarymanager/config.rst

 *Optional* | Type: ``Array``

-The list of dependent libraries.
+A list of dependent libraries.
 They will be installed automatically with :ref:`cmd_lib_install` command.

 Example: